 Orientation, Open House night, and parent/student information meetings are scheduled throughout the school year with administration, teachers, and the social worker to keep families informed of state, district, and school policies and other information pertaining to student progression.
-Parent Academy will have monthly learning seminars for parents to come into the school and discuss issues of relevance to the parents for the benefit of the students.
-The learning seminars will include logging into the Gradebook, STEM Night, Nutrition, Enrichment, among a few.

 b.
 College and Career Readiness